IDD-su18/hw2-pe/README.md

 ### Mapping
 Instead of using the math-based mapping of the original chorded keyboard, we decided to create specific mappings to different key patterns.
 The alphabet was split into groups of 3: A-I, J-R, and S-V. Accessing a key from any of these groups would require toggling the "MODE" button on the leftmost side to the respective group.
 ### Include photo of keys here
 Once the correct group was selected, the user then has a choice of 8-9 different letters to choose from.
 While the first four letters could be chosen with one key press, the remaining 5 required two different keys in order to select the correct letter.
 These patterns can be found below.
+The last (27th) key corresponds to a line break.
 ### Include photo of legend here

 ## Final Product Demo